valango/assert-debug/README.md

 but it still adds _`nodeMajor`_ and _`strict`_ (if needed).
 1. _`eventType`_ is not exported in **_production mode_**.
 1. _`eventType`_ default is changed from `"TrappedAssertion"` to `"BeforeAssertionIsThrown"`.
-1. Test are refactored to work correctly with NodeJs v8.
+1. Test are refactored to work correctly with Node.js v8.

 ## Feedback
-You are more than welcome to share your thoughts and criticism.
+Send bug reports and feature requests to [here](https://github.com/valango/assert-debug/issues), please.
-Bugs and wishes [here](https://github.com/valango/assert-debug/issues), please.
+Your thoughts and criticism will be greatly appreciated.